Heresy in Judaism: The tinok shenishba in contemporary society

-Tinok shenishba (Hebrew: תינוק שנשבה, literally, "captured infant" [among gentiles]) is a Talmudical term for a Jew who sins inadvertently due to having been raised without an appreciation for the Judaism practiced by their distant (and perhaps not so distant) ancestors.
+Tinok shenishba (Hebrew: תינוק שנשבה, literally, "captured infant" [among gentiles]) is a Talmudic term for a Jew who sins inadvertently due to having been raised without an appreciation for the Judaism practiced by their ancestors.
 As with most instances of Talmudic terminology, derived from a specific scenario but applied to wider metaphorical analogies, an individual does not literally have to have been "captured" as an infant to fall within the definition of a tinok shenishba.
 This approach is widely held across Orthodox Judaism: they are not accountable for their distance from complete Jewish observance.
 That it applies to the many unaffiliated and unobservant Jews in contemporary society is the basis for the various Orthodox Jewish outreach professionals and organizations; even non-professionals make efforts to draw them closer.

 Jews accused of heresy

 The present section lists individuals who have been declared heretical, independent of the particular criteria applied in the assessment.
 The list below is intended to be inclusive, and thus contains both individuals who have been fully excommunicated, as well as those whose works alone have been condemned as heretical.
 (The list is in chronological order.)